RayanAziz/Autonomous-Car-Pi/README.md

 This project uses ROS as a way of communication between the three modules.

 ## Test
-### The project was optimized and tested on this system:
+### The project was optimized and tested on the following system:
 1. Computer Vision:
    - Raspberry Pi 4 (4 GB)
    - Raspberry Pi Camera Module V2